Kamalesh-go55/Electrical_load_prediction_Model/README.md

 Power Grid Corporation of India ////

 **Future Improvements**
 External Factors: Integrate Temperature and Humidity data via weather APIs.

 Holiday Calendar: Incorporate government holidays to account for non-standard demand drops.

 Advanced Architectures: Experiment with LSTM or XGBoost for potentially higher accuracy.

+11/03/2026

+final_web_app.py is created, with scikit-learn and stremlit libraries where model is ready to use, before that install dependencies and requirements. run the following command -> streamlit run final_web_app.py